boaguilar/multicell_boolean_networks/README.txt

 Perform simulations of a multicellular system in which each cell is characterized by a Boolean Network, and cell-cell communication is mediated by a diffusion of cytokines secreted by cells.
 Cells read the cytokines concentration to determine the Boolean state of the corresponding cytokine receptors.
-From user defined initial Boolean states of cells and model parameters the simulations outputs the average concentration of every gene for each of the cell types of PDAC model.
+From user defined initial tates of cells and other model parameters, the simulations output the average concentration of every gene for each of the cell types of a multicellular model.

 More details:
 B. Aguilar, D.L.
 Gibbs, D.L.
 Reiss, M. McConnell, S.A.
 Danziger, A. Dervan,